hkchen-uow/tosca/METADATA.md

 #### Use Cases

 Github provide a simple text search function (https://github.com/hkchen-uow/tosca/find/METADATA), which allow ADT developers to search ADT by queries.
+Here are some typical use cases and relevant queries:

 1. I would like to find all the prototype ADT.